Nixinova/LinguistJS/readme.md

 ### Notes

 - File paths in the output use only forward slashes as delimiters, even on Windows.
+- This tool does not work when offline.
 - Do not rely on any language classification output from Linguist being unchanged between runs.
   Language data is fetched each run from the latest classifications of [`github-linguist`](https://github.com/github/linguist).
   This data is subject to change at any time and may change the results of a run even when using the same version of Linguist.